About Our Halls

 Level, disabled access is available to both halls.
 Disabled toilets are also provided.
 A hearing loop induction system is installed in the Parish Hall to assist the hard of hearing.

 Six car parking spaces are available at the Parish Hall including a disabled space.
 Further limited parking is available along the roadside adjacent to the Parish Hall.
-(Please note that Millfield Road is a private, residential road and parking on this road is not permitted other than alongside the Parish Hall.)
-Parking at the Millennium Hall is served by the nearby ‘Old Playground’ tarmacked area off Church Lane.
+(Please note that Millfield Road is a private, residential road) Parking at the Millennium Hall is served by the nearby ‘Old Playground’ tarmacked area off Church Lane.